-- 11. Where you are not sharing information with other healthcare professionals for the purpose of providing (or supporting the provision of) direct care to a patient, you should always try to get your patient's explicit consent to disclose sensitive information about them, unless any of the following apply: - a. obtaining consent would defeat the purpose of the disclosure (for example, where there would be a risk of harm to others; where detection of a serious crime would be obstructed); or - b. you have already made the decision to disclose information in the public interest and obtaining consent would be meaningless or tokenistic; or - c. the patient is not able to give consent as a result of disability, illness or injury.
+- 11. Where you are not able to rely on implied consent, you should always try to get your patient's consent to disclose sensitive information about them, unless obtaining consent would defeat the purpose of the disclosure (for example, where there would be a risk of harm to others; where detection of a serious crime would be obstructed); or the patient is not able to give consent as a result of disability, illness or injury.
 A patient's ability to give consent is referred to as their 'capacity' to consent.
-For more information on capacity, including what to do if a patient lacks capacity, see our consent guidance. - 12.
-Where your patient provides you with explicit consent to disclose confidential information about them, you must ensure that they know what they are consenting to (see Standards 2 and 3 of the Standards of Practice, and our consent guidance) and that they are clear what information is going to be disclosed, why it is being disclosed and to which person or authority.
-Where you are relying on implied consent (see paragraph 10 above), patients should not be surprised to learn how their information is used; if the
+For more information on capacity, see our consent guidance. - 12.
+Where your patient provides you with explicit consent to disclose sensitive information about them, you must ensure that they know what they are consenting to (see Standards 2 and 3 of the Standards of Practice, and our consent guidance) and that they are clear what information is going to be disclosed, why it is being disclosed and to which person or authority.
+Where you are seeking to rely on implied consent (see paragraph 10 above), patients should not be surprised to learn how their information is used; if the information would be used in ways that patients would not reasonably expect, you should seek explicit consent for this from the patient.

-- information would be used in ways that patients would not reasonably expect, you should seek explicit consent for this from the patient. - 13.
-It is important to remember that patients with the capacity to consent have the right to make their own decisions and to refuse consent, even where you or others may consider the decision to be ill-advised.
+13. It is important to remember that patients with the capacity to consent have the right to make their own decisions and to refuse consent, even where you or others may consider the decision to be ill-advised.
 If a patient makes a decision contrary to clinical advice, you should document this in the patient records so that it is clear to all involved in that patient's care.